realworldocaml/book/en/concurrent-programming-with-async.md

 Interoperability between Async and system threads can be quite tricky, so let's work through some of the issues.
-Consider the following function tries which schedules itself to wake up every `100ms`, and keeps a list of the delays after which it actually woke up, until the deferred it was passed becomes determined.
+Consider the following function which schedules itself to wake up every `100ms`, and keeps a list of the delays after which it actually woke up, until the deferred it was passed becomes determined.
 We can use this to see how responsive Async is.

 ```frag